heissonwillen/gatekeeper/docs/content/userguide/_index.md

 Example:

-traefik forward-auth configuration when you don't want to redirect user to authentication server by gatekeeper (useful for e.g. API authentication or when you are using redirect to keycloak server on front proxy)
+Traefik forward-auth configuration when you don't want to redirect user to authentication server by gatekeeper (useful for e.g. API authentication or when you are using redirect to keycloak server on front proxy)